PrakarshiNaishiPolina/F1-card/README.md

 2. Open the `index.html` file in a browser to see the Formula 1 driver cards with hover effects.
 3. Hover over each card to view the additional details about each driver.

-## Future Improvements

-- **Detailed Driver Profiles**: Adding more detailed information and statistics about each driver.
-- **More Drivers**: Expand the card set to include additional Formula 1 drivers.
-- **Mobile-First Design**: Further enhance the mobile responsiveness and adjust card sizes accordingly.

-## Contact

-For any questions or feedback, feel free to reach out.
-Enjoy exploring the world of Formula 1 drivers!

----

-## License

-This project is open-source and free to use.
-Modify and extend it as needed!